-- A satisfactory TOEFL (Test of English as a Foreign Language) Score submitted or successful completion of ESLI. - 2.
-A \$25.00 application fee using a money order. - Two certified, translated copies of all transcripts, mark sheets, and diplomas direct from the university/college(s) to the Graduate School. - 4.
-Certified Declaration of Financial Support on file in the Office of International Programs.
+- A satisfactory TOEFL (Test of English as a Foreign Language), PET-A, or IELTS Score submitted or successful completion of ESLI. - A \$25.00 application fee using a money order or electronically using a debit or credit card. - 3.
+Two certified, translated copies of all transcripts, mark sheets, and diplomas direct from the university /college(s) to the Graduate School. - 4.
+Certified Declaration of Financial Support on file in the Department of International Programs.